ealene001/Tip-Calc/README.md

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
-* [o] Settings page to change the default tip percentage.
+* [ ] Settings page to change the default tip percentage.
     * (Almost Functional!)
 * [x] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)